CNS Undergraduate Nonproliferation Fellowship Program

 *For more details, please contact the internship coordinator.

 *Students majoring in geology or any of the STEM fields, including natural, physical, and computer sciences are also encouraged to apply!

 - It is preferred that by the program start date in the summer, applicants should have completed their sophomore year of studies at an undergraduate institution.

 - Knowledgeable of international security topics

 - Has command of a foreign language

-Fellows work in close collaboration with CNS staff members on different nonproliferation issues.
-Listed below are the program areas available at our center:
+Fellows work in close collaboration with CNS staff members on different nonproliferation issues in areas including: